 \textbf{(3.3.3).} Let $m_3(v)=4$.
 Let $f_1,f_2,f_3,f_4$ be $3$-faces such that $f_i=v_ivv_{i+1}$ for $i\in [4]$.
 We first observe that if $v$ is not incident to any $5^+$-face, then $v$ cannot have any $4$-neighbour by Lemma \ref{lem:5-vertex-n3-0-m3-4}(b).
 Moreover, $v$ cannot have more than one $4$-neighbour by Lemma \ref{lem:5-vertex-n3-0-m3-4}(a).
 The vertex $v$ is a bad or a semi-bad vertex, we distinguish two cases accordingly.

 \textbf{(3.3.3.1).} Let $v$ be a bad vertex, i.e., $f_5$ is a $4$-face.
 By Remark \ref{rem:specil vertices}(a), all neighbours of $v$ are $5$-vertices, also there is no edge $v_iv_{i+1}$ for $i\in [4]$ contained in two $3$-faces.
 If one of $v_2,v_3,v_4$ is incident to only two $3$-faces, then it must be a support vertex, and so it gives $\frac{1}{3}$ to $v$ by R10.
-It follows that $\mu^*(v)\geq 0$ after $v$ sends $\frac{1}{3}$ to its each incident $3$-face by R1.
-Therefore, we may further assume that each of $v_2,v_3,v_4$ is incident to exactly three $3$-faces, since no edge $v_iv_{i+1}$ for $i\in [4]$ is contained in two $3$-faces.
+It follows that $\mu^*(v)\geq 0$ after $v$ sends $\frac{1}{3}$ to each of its incident $3$-faces by R1.
+Therefore, we may assume that each of $v_2,v_3,v_4$ is incident to exactly three $3$-faces, since no edge $v_iv_{i+1}$ for $i\in [4]$ is contained in two $3$-faces.
 By Lemma \ref{lem:deger}(b), $v_3$ is a strong vertex.
 This particularly implies that $v_3$ is incident to a $5^+$-face $f_j$.
 We assume, without loss of generality, that $v_2v_3$ is an edge of $f_j$.
-This means that both $v_2$ and $v_3$ are strong vertices.
+We then conclude that both $v_2$ and $v_3$ are strong vertices.
 It follows that $v$ receives $\frac{1}{5}$ from $v_3$ by R8(b), and $\frac{2}{15}$ from $v_2$ by R8(a).
-Consequently, $\mu^*(v)\geq 0$ after $v$ sends $\frac{1}{3}$ to its each incident $3$-face by R1.
+Consequently, $\mu^*(v)\geq 0$ after $v$ sends $\frac{1}{3}$ to each of its incident $3$-faces by R1.